"Gel Overlays" Are Sweeping Nail Salons. Here's Everything You Need To Know

 How much do gel overlays cost?

 Lastly, the cost of nails is dependent on where you live.
 You can always expect to pay more in big cities.
-“Gel overlay manicures are slightly more expensive than traditional polish or gel colour services,” says Streets, “but the price reflects the application time for sculpting, refining the product and the increased durability that you can expect from this type of manicure.”
-We’d say that you can expect to pay around $100 for the service, but any additional nail colours or nail art might set you back more.
+“Gel overlay manicures are slightly more expensive than traditional polish or gel color services,” says Streets, “but the price reflects the application time for sculpting, refining the product and the increased durability that you can expect from this type of manicure.”
+We’d say that you can expect to pay around $65 for the service, but any additional nail colors or nail art might set you back more.